HERE ARE SOME BASICS

 Please read them carefully.
 They will help you get the best out of your Volt Save and the best out of us.
 Some words are explained at the end of these terms.

 Access to and transactions on your Volt Save are subject to separate Volt Electronic Banking terms.
-Please read them too.
+We’ve given you a copy of these separate terms, so please read them too.

 From time to time, we may get it wrong.
 If this happens, please tell us.
 We appreciate constructive feedback.
 The more information you give us, the easier it will be for us to improve.

-There are more details of how we handle complaints in Part G – Complaints.
+There are more details of how we handle complaints in Part G.

 Get in touch with our customer care team if you want to: